ChicoState/TownHall/gphagura.md

 Gurleen Phagura:
 "As a user, I want to be able to easily search past conversations and find key information"

 "As a user, I want to be able to write comments directly on specific backlogs and have notifications sent to the original poster of that backlog"

+Camden Berry:
+"As a user, I want to be able to see the people who are my friends list"

+"As a teacher, I want to put my grades straight into the gradebook"